mceSystems/xctools/CONTRIBUTING.md

 ### Welcome dear contributor!

-First off, thank you for considering contributing to xcode.
-It's people like you that make xcode such a great tool.
+First off, thank you for considering contributing to xctools.
+It's people like you that make xctools such a great tool.

 ### Why reading the guidelines is important